sabramedia/pigeonwp/README.txt

 ```

 == Changelog ==
+= 1.6.5 =
+* Added a categories array to the JavaScript to send post categories to Pigeon

 = 1.6.4 =
 * Add an item to the admin bar to show when the plugin is in demo mode
 * Implement new buttons for the Pigeon Admin links on the settings page